==============

 .. warning::

-Binary conda-forge packages are built with a focus on
+The MPI conda-forge packages are built with special focus on

 compatibility.
-The MPICH and Open MPI packages are build in a
+The MPICH and Open MPI packages are built in a

 constrained environment with relatively dated OS images.
 Therefore,